← Back to Blog

 Introduction

 The goal of the series is to explore and demonstrate different patterns, problems, and architectures for a modern backend by solving a concrete problem: a grading system for online courses.
-This problem was chosen because it features diverse relations types and is complex enough to represent a real-world use case.

-What the series will cover
+What the series covers

 TopicPart